-The Catchment Area Map for The BRIT School is available on the School's website.
+The catchment area postcodes for The BRIT School is available on the School's website.

 The School also has a dispensation to give special consideration to applicants of exceptional merit from outside the catchment area, subject to restricted numbers, providing that they meet the admission criteria 1B) and follow the general guidelines for accommodation (see section 3).